2014 United States House of Representatives elections in Oklahoma

-The 2014 United States House of Representatives elections in Oklahoma were held on Tuesday, November 4, 2014 to elect the five U.S. representatives from the state of Oklahoma, one from each of the state's five congressional districts.
+The 2014 United States House of Representatives elections in Oklahoma were held on Tuesday, November 4, 2014, to elect the five U.S. representatives from the state of Oklahoma, one from each of the state's five congressional districts.
 The elections coincided with other elections to the United States Senate and House of Representatives and various state and local elections, including the Governor of Oklahoma and both of Oklahoma's United States Senate seats.
 Primary elections were held on June 24, 2014.
 Primary runoffs were held on August 26, 2014, in contests where no candidate won more than 50% of the vote.

 Overview

 Results of the 2014 United States House of Representatives elections in Oklahoma by district:

 District 1

 The 1st district is located in the Tulsa metropolitan area and includes Creek, Rogers, Tulsa, Wagoner and Washington counties.
-The incumbent is Republican Jim Bridenstine, who has represented the district since 2013.
+Incumbent Republican Jim Bridenstine, who had represented the district since 2013, ran for re-election.
 He was elected with 64% of the vote in 2012 having defeated incumbent Republican John Sullivan in the Republican primary with 54% of the vote.
-The district has a PVI of R+18.
+The district had a PVI of R+18.

-Bridenstine ran unopposed for re-election.
-Former Mayor of Tulsa Kathy Taylor was a potential Democratic candidate, but she declined to run.